farzadex-eth/DjangoChatGPT/README.md

 - The default settings of the project is that the admin creates users in the database and each user can have its own chat history.
 - Users have to login to to have access to the chat.
 - After each refresh or login user sees 10 recent messages.
 - Admin can create users and give them access to use the chat.
 Also Admin can limit how many tokens they can use.
-The default for free trial is 4096 tokens. _Learn more about chatgpt tokens [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)
+The default for free trial is 4096 tokens. _Learn more about tokens in chatgpt [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)_
 - The send function checks the token limit of the user and sends the best number of messages in history of user's chat, so it doesn't get token limit error.

 # How to use